Assessment Services

 What an Evaluation Involves

-The Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) is the gold standard for autism assessment.
+• The ADOS-2: The Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) is the gold standard for autism assessment.
 We create structured, semi-structured social and play situations to observe communication, social interaction, and behavior in real time.
-The ADOS-2 has different modules appropriate for individuals of different ages and language levels — from toddlers to adults.
+The ADOS-2 has different modules appropriate for individuals of different ages and language levels, from toddlers to adults.

-Many conditions can share features with autism — including social anxiety, ADHD, OCD, language disorders, and trauma responses.
+• Differential Diagnosis: Many conditions can share features with autism, including social anxiety, ADHD, OCD, language disorders, and trauma responses.
 A thorough autism evaluation rules these in or out and identifies co-occurring conditions when present.

 What You Walk Away With

-• Access to services — a diagnosis opens doors to school-based support, state services (including Colorado's Division for Developmental Disabilities), and disability accommodations.
+• Access to services: A diagnosis may open doors to school-based support, state services, and disability accommodations.

-• Better-matched treatment — therapy approaches and supports differ significantly for autistic individuals; an accurate diagnosis leads to better care.
+• Better-matched treatment: Therapy approaches differ significantly for autistic individuals; an accurate diagnosis leads to better care.

-• Community — many autistic individuals find meaningful connection in autistic community spaces after receiving their diagnosis.
+• Community: Many autistic individuals find meaningful connections in autistic community spaces after receiving their diagnosis.

 If you've wondered whether autism explains your experiences and been dismissed or told you "don't seem autistic," we take that seriously and will conduct a thorough, fair assessment.